Bionus/imgbrd-grabber/docs/_docs/sites/source-example.md

 With the URL generated above, Grabber will make an HTTP call.
 Then, it will pas the output of this call to the "parse" function, whose job is to turn this raw output into a list of images.

 In our case, the raw output is made of JSON.
-JavaScript (and by extension TypeScript) provides a convenient way to parse JSON, namely [JSON.parse()]{https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse}.
+JavaScript (and by extension TypeScript) provides a convenient way to parse JSON, namely [JSON.parse()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse).

-We also want to turn this raw JSON into a list of images, defined in [types.d.ts](https://github.com/Bionus/imgbrd-grabber/blob/develop/src/sites/types.d.ts) as the `IImage` type.

-Let's use this information to do some basic parsing and map it to the correct image format:
+Let's use this information to do some basic parsing and map it to the correct image format, defined in [types.d.ts](https://github.com/Bionus/imgbrd-grabber/blob/develop/src/sites/types.d.ts) as the `IImage` type:
 ```typescript
 parse(src: string): IParsedSearch {
     const parsed = JSON.parse(src);